enkidevs/curriculum/sql/dql/what-is-sql/what-is-sql.md

 ---
 ## Content

 *SQL* is a *Query Language*.
-This means it is a programming language that allows us to ask for data from a database.
+This means that it's a programming language that allows us to ask for data from a database.

 *SQL* stands for *Structured Query Language* and was developed in the 1970s.
 Many databases use it today.

-Here's an example of an SQL Query:
+Here's an example of a SQL Query:

 ```sql
 SELECT * FROM users;